 The EPA requires public water systems that use surface water sources to monitor for Cryptosporidium.
 This is a microbial pathogen found in lakes and rivers throughout the U.S. that can cause gastrointestinal illness if consumed.
-Aquarion continues to meet or exceed state and federal health and treatment standards.
-In addition, there are no reported cases of waterborne disease due to Cryptosporidium in Aquarion Water Company's drinking water.
+The Danbury Water Department, which supplies surface water to the Hollandale Estates, Ken Oaks, Pearce Manor and Rolling Ridge systems, reported that it has not detected Cryptosporidium in its most recent test.